blobotic/vling/src/problems/naclo/2021/a.md

 title: The Tortoise and the Rabbit
 points: 10
 tags:
-- malagasy
-- madagascar
+- malagasy madagascar
-- tl
+- rosetta
 ---

 Malagasy is a language with 25 million speakers, most of them living in Madagascar.
 Even though